bluffingo/OpenSB/README.md

 We will make cheeseRox open source ONLY when Bhief quits the OYC (Old YouTube Community).

-## Why is this named cheeseRox?
-We get it from a file sharing service's scrapped rebrand, and it was the name of the first squareBracket domain we've had (squareBracket.me in February-April 2021).
-Gamerappa did not come up with the name "PokTube" (as it was someone else who cut ties with him quickly). so it wasn't publically used after February 2021.

 ### How do I translate cheeseRox?
 squareBracket Translations: https://crowdin.com/project/squarebracket